samuel73000/argentBank2/Backend/README.md

 ## Design Assets

-Static HTML and CSS has been created for most of the site and is located in: `/designs`.

 For some of the dynamic features, like toggling user editing, there is a mock-up for it in `/designs/wireframes/edit-user-name.png`.